-The third day of Navaratri 2016 exhibits to characteristics of bravery and courage of Goddess Durga.
+The third day of Navratri exhibits to characteristics of bravery and courage of Goddess Durga.

 On the fourth day of Navratri, Goddess is worshiped in the form of Kushmanda.
 It is believed to that the universe got created by the Goddess as she laughed.

 It is depicted to have 8 to 10 hands.
-Devouts wear yellow clothes on this day of Navaratri 2016.
+Devouts wear yellow clothes on this day of Navratri.

-It is customary to wear green shaded clothes on the fifth day of Navaratri 2016.
+It is customary to wear green shaded clothes on the fifth day of Navratri.

 The child born to Kata came to be known as Katyayani.
-Goddess Katyayani Devi is worshiped on sixth day of Navratri or Navaratri 2016.
+Goddess Katyayani Devi is worshiped on sixth day of Navratri.

-The seventh day of Navaratri venerates Goddess in the form of Kalratri, meaning a black, dark night.
+The seventh day of Navratri venerates Goddess in the form of Kalratri, meaning a black, dark night.

 Kalratri is also known as Subhankari.
-Orange is the colour for Saptami of Navaratri2016.
+Orange is the colour for Saptami of Navratri.